 Once you have submitted the Enrollment Verification Letter to SACM, they will send you a Financial Guarantee Letter.
 You must submit the Financial Guarantee Letter to the Business office and the Registrar in the Intensive English Program immediately.
-Email: makyuz@na.edu or deliver to Room 201 (2nd Floor) and dellis@na.edu or deliver to Room 319 (3rd Floor) in the Student Center Building.
+Email: makyuz@na.edu or deliver to Room 737 (7th Floor) and dellis@na.edu or deliver to Room 736 (7th Floor).